-The best way to end youth homelessness is to prevent it from ever happening.
-YouthCare’s prevention services engage and support young people who are at risk of homelessness, with a specialized focus on populations that are disproportionately at risk: youth of color, youth who identify as LGBTQ+, youth who have been sexually exploited, and youth who have experienced the juvenile detention or foster care system.
+The best way to end youth homelessness is to prevent it from happening or intervene as soon as possible.
+YouthCare’s early intervention and specialized services support young people who are at risk of homelessness, with a unique focus on populations disproportionately at risk: youth of color, youth who identify as LGBTQ+, youth who have been sexually exploited, and youth who have experienced the juvenile detention or child welfare system.
 Staff also work with the caring adults in young people’s lives to ensure each youth finds safe housing or returns home quickly.

-YouthCare’s Youth and Family Connection Network (YFCN), run in partnership with Friends of Youth and Nexus Youth & Families, assists young people and their families who are experiencing homelessness or a crisis that could lead to homelessness.
+- YouthCare’s Youth and Family Connection Network (YFCN), run in partnership with the YMCA, assists young people and their families who are experiencing homelessness or a crisis that could lead to homelessness.
 YFCN case managers help young people engage with the supports in their lives to find stability.